-A second contribution of the paper is the application of this framework to important geometric data processing problem such as interpolation, filtering, diffusion and restoration of tensor fields.
-We show that interpolation and Gaussian filtering can be tackled efficiently through a weighted mean computation.
-However, if weights are easy to define for regularly sampled tensors (e.g. for linear to tri-linear interpolation), the problem proved to be more difficult for irregularly sampled values.
-The solution we propose is to consider this type of interpolation as a statistical restoration problem where we want to retrieve a regular tensor field between (possibly noisy) measured tensors values at sparse points.
+sampled tensors (e.g. for linear to tri-linear interpolation), the problem proved to be more difficult for irregularly sampled values.
+The solution we propose is to consider this type of interpolation as a statistical restoration problem where we want to retrieve a regular tensor field between (possibly noisy) measured tensor values at sparse points.
 This type of problem is usually solved using a PDE evolution equation.
 We show that the usual linear regularization (minimizing the magnitude of the gradient) and some anisotropic diffusion schemes can be adapted to our Riemannian framework, provided that the metric of the tensor space is taken into account.
-We also provide intrinsic numerical schemes for the computation of the gradient and Laplacian operators.
-Finally, simple statistical considerations led us to propose least-squares data attachment criteria for dense and sparsely distributed tensors fields.
-The differentiation of these criterion is particularly efficient thanks to the use of the Riemannian distance inherited from the chosen metric.
+We also provide intrinsic numerical schemes for the computation of the gradient and Laplace-Beltrami operators.
+Finally, simple statistical considerations led us to propose least-squares data attachment criteria for dense and sparsely distributed tensor fields.
+The differentiation of these criteria is particularly efficient thanks to the use of the Riemannian distance inherited from the chosen metric.

-From a theoretical points of view, this paper is a striking illustration of the general framework we are developing since [Pennec, 1996] to work properly with geometric objects.
-This framework is based on the choice of a Riemannian metric on one side, which leads to powerful differential geometry tools such as the the exponential maps and geodesic marching techniques, and on the transformation of definitions based on linear combination or integrals into minimization problems on the other side.
-The Karcher mean and the generalized Gaussian distribution are a typical example that we have previously investigated [Pennec, 2004].
-In the present paper, we provide new examples with interpolation, filtering and PDE on Riemannian-valued fields.
+From a theoretical point of view, this paper is a striking illustration of the general framework we are developing since [Pennec, 1996] to provide a rigorous computing environment for geometric objects.
+This framework is based on the choice of a Riemannian metric on one side, which leads to powerful differential geometry tools such as the the exponential maps and geodesic marching techniques, and on the transformation of linear combinations or integrals into minimization problems on the other side.
+The Karcher mean and the generalized Gaussian distribution are a typical example that we previously investigated [Pennec, 2004].
+In the present paper, we provide new examples with interpolation, filtering and PDEs on Riemannian-valued fields.

-Many research avenues are still left open, in particular concerning the choice of the metric to use.
+Many research avenues are still left open, in particular the choice of the metric to use.
 In a more practical domain, we believe that investigating new intrinsic numerical schemes to compute the derivatives in the PDEs could lead to important gains in accuracy and efficiency.
 Last but not least, all the results presented in this paper still need to be confronted to other existing methods and validated in the context of medical DTI applications.
-We are currently investigating another very interesting application field in collaboration with P. Thompson and A. Toga at UCLA: the analysis and the modeling of the variability of brain.
+We are currently investigating another very interesting application field in collaboration with P. Thompson and A. Toga at UCLA: the modeling and analysis of the variability of the brain anatomy.